baobabsoluciones/cornflow/docs/source/main/docker-stack.rst

     EXECUTOR - Airflow execution mode.
 In this case the value it should have is Celery.
     FERNET_KEY - A fernet key is used to encrypt and decrypt tokens managed by aiflow.
 All airflow related services must have the same key value.
+    AIRFLOW__CELERY__BROKER_URL - CeleryExecutor drives the need for a Celery broker, here Redis is used.

 Airflow service available at http://localhost:8080 Flower service available at http://localhost:5555